Multiple birth: Cesarean section or vaginal delivery

 A study in 2013 involving 106 participating centers in 25 countries came to the conclusion that, in a twin pregnancy of a gestational age between 32 weeks 0 days and 38 weeks 6 days, and the first twin is in cephalic presentation, planned Cesarean section does not significantly decrease or increase the risk of fetal or neonatal death or serious neonatal disability, as compared with planned vaginal delivery.
 In this study, 44% of the women planned for vaginal delivery still ended up having Cesarean section for unplanned reasons such as pregnancy complications.
 In comparison, it has been estimated that 75% of twin pregnancies in the United States were delivered by Cesarean section in 2008.
 Also in comparison, the rate of Cesarean section for all pregnancies in the general population varies between 40% and 14%.

 Fetal position (the way the babies are lying in the womb) usually determines if they are delivered by caesarean section or vaginally.
 A review of good quality research on this subject found that if the twin that will be born first (i.e. is lowest in the womb) is head down there is no good evidence that caesarean section will be safer than a vaginal birth for the mother or babies.

 Monoamniotic twins (twins that form after the splitting of a fertilised egg and share the same amniotic fluid sac) are at more risk of complications than twins that have their own sacs.
-There is also insufficient evidence around whether to deliver the babies early by caesarean section or to wait for labour to start naturally while running checks on the babies’ wellbeing.
+There is also insufficient evidence around whether to deliver the babies early by caesarean section or to wait for labour to start naturally while running checks on the babies' wellbeing.
 The birth of this type of twins should therefore be decided with the mother and her family and should take into account the need for good neonatal care services.

 Cesarean delivery is needed when first twin is in non cephalic presentation or when it is a monoamniotic twin pregnancy.

 Neonatal intensive care

-Multiple-birth infants are usually admitted to neonatal intensive care immediately after being born.
+Multiple-birth infants are usually admitted to neonatal intensive care or a special care nursery in the hospital immediately after being born.
 The records for all the triplet pregnancies managed and delivered from 1992 to 1996 were looked over to see what the neonatal statistics were.
-Kaufman found from reviewing these files that during a five-year period, 55 triplet pregnancies, which is 165 babies, were delivered.
+Kaufman found from reviewing these files that during a five-year period, 55 triplet pregnancies (i.e. 165 babies) were delivered.
 Of the 165 babies 149 were admitted to neonatal intensive care after the delivery.